Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: Introduction

 Interferometry at Moon-Earth scale represents a unique frontier of space VLBI.
 Its development has been strongly motivated by lunar exploration needs, particularly precise deep-space orbit determination.
-The first experiment has been successfully demonstrated by the Lunar Orbit VLBI EXperiment (LOVEX) project in Chang'E 7 mission \citep{Hong2025SCPMA..6919511H}.
+As a first step toward this capability, the Lunar Orbit VLBI EXperiment (LOVEX) project in Chang'E 7 mission has successfully demonstrated Moon-Earth VLBI fringe detections trough the observation of AO~0235+164 at 8\,GHz \citep{Hong2025SCPMA..6919511H}.
 It operates a 4.2 m radio telescope on the Moon-orbiting satellite QueQiao-2, launched in 2024 and designed to support eight years of observations \citep{Wang2024NSRev11D.329,Zhang2024CSST44.5}.
 With rapid advances in lunar exploration, establishing a lunar-based astronomical observatory is becoming increasingly feasible.
 An essential target of China lunar exploration following the Chang'E 8 mission is the construction of the International Lunar Research Station (ILRS), which aims to enable long-term scientific research on the Moon \citep{Li2019Sci365.238}.
 A possible site for ILRS is in the south pole region \citep{Hu2023PSS227.105623}, and plans include establishing astronomical capabilities during the ILRS-5 mission\footnote{\url{https://www.cnsa.gov.cn/english/n6465652/n6465653/c6812150/content.html}}.

 Motivated by the future space VLBI missions and lunar exploration, we consider a lunar-based telescope at various locations and with different antenna sizes operating jointly with the EHT at 230\,GHz and perform observational simulations.
 We quantitatively assess the capability of such an array to detect black hole shadows for 31 SMBH candidates with expected large shadow sizes, including M87* and Sgr A*.
-Several of these candidates have also been proposed for Earth-orbiting space VLBI \citep{Ramakrishnan2023Galax11.15, Zhang2025ApJ985.41, BenZineb2024arXiv2412.01904, Fish2020AdSpR65.821}.
+Several of these candidates have also been proposed for Earth-orbiting space VLBI \citep{Ramakrishnan2023Galax11.15, Zhang2025ApJ985.41, BenZineb2024arXiv2412.01904, Fish2020AdSpR65.821} We focus on 230\,GHz as a representative and most mature observing frequency for this study, while the extension to higher frequencies (e.g., 345\,GHz) is left for future work.

 The paper is organized as follows.
 Section \ref{sec:candidates} introduces the SMBH candidates.
 Section \ref{sec:lunar_telescope} describes the assumptions for the lunar-based telescope.
 Section \ref{sec:VLBIsimulation} presents the methods and results of Moon-Earth baseline coverage simulations.
 Section \ref{sec:detectability} analyzes the black hole shadow detectability.
 Finally, Section \ref{sec:conclusion} presents the conclusions and discussions.